Malayalam cinema

-By the late 1980s, the Malayalam film industry returned and established itself in Kerala with the majority of locations, studios, production and post-production facilities being located in Kochi.
-Several media sources describe Kochi as the hub of the film industry.
-As of 2018, Malayalam cinema has got 14 awards for the best actor, 6 for the best actress, 12 for the best film, and 13 for the best film director at the National Film Awards, India.
+As of 2024, Malayalam cinema has earned numerous accolades at the National Film Awards, including 14 for Best Actor, 6 for Best Actress, 13 for Best Film, and 13 for Best Director.
+Malayalam cinema garnered international recognition, with Elippathayam (1982) winning the Sutherland Trophy at the London Film Festival, and being named the Most Original Imaginative Film of 1982 by the British Film Institute.
+Additionally, Marana Simhasanam won the prestigious Caméra d'Or at the 1999 Cannes Film Festival.

+Several Malayalam films have been India's official entries for the Best Foreign Language Film category at the Academy Awards, including Rajiv Anchal's Guru (1997), Salim Ahamed's Adaminte Makan Abu (2011), Lijo Jose Pellissery's Jallikkattu (2019) and Jude Anthany Joseph's 2018 (2023).
+Other globally acclaimed films include Chemmeen (1965), which received a Certificate of Merit at the Chicago International Film Festival, and a gold medal at the Cannes Film Festival for Best Cinematography.
+Swaham (1994) won the Bronze Rosa Camuna at the Bergamo Film Meeting in Italy.
+Malayalam cinema has also produced India's first 3D film, My Dear Kuttichathan (1984).
+The first CinemaScope film produced in Malayalam was Thacholi Ambu (1978).

 History

 Active Malayalam film production did not take place until the second half of the 20th century: there were only two silent films, and three Malayalam-language films before 1947.
 With support from the Kerala state government production climbed from around 6 a year in the 1950s, to 30 a year in the 1960s, 40 a year in the 1970s, to 127 films in 1980.

 Origins 1928

 The first cinema hall in Kerala, with a manually operated film projector, was opened in Thrissur by Jose Kattookkaran in 1907.
 In 1913, the first permanent theatre in Kerala was established in Thrissur town by Kattookkaran and was called the Jose Electrical Bioscope, now Jos Theatre.

 The first film made in Malayalam was Vigathakumaran.
 Production started in 1928, and it was released at the Capitol Theatre in Thiruvananthapuram on 23 October 1930.
 It was produced and directed by J. C. Daniel, a businessman with no prior film experience, who is credited as the father of Malayalam cinema.
 Daniel founded the first film studio, The Travancore National Pictures Limited, in Kerala.
-A second film, Marthanda Varma, based on a novel by C. V. Raman Pillai, was produced by R. Sundar Raj in 1933.
+A second film, Marthanda Varma, based on the novel by C. V. Raman Pillai, was produced by R. Sundar Raj Nadar in 1933.
 However, after only being shown for four days, the film prints were confiscated due to a legal battle over copyright.

 The first talkie in Malayalam was Balan, released in 1938.
 It was directed by S. Nottani with a screenplay and songs written by Muthukulam Raghavan Pillai.
 It was produced by Modern Theatres at Salem in the neighbouring state of Tamil Nadu.
 Balan was followed by Gnanambika in 1940, which was directed by S. Nottani.
 Then came Prahlada in 1941, directed by K. Subramoniam of Madras and featuring Guru Gopinath and Thankamani Gopinath.